-THREAT - Discarded line poses a threat to wildlife and the image of the angling sector
+THREAT - Discarded line poses a threat to other water users, pets, wildlife and the image of the angling sector.

-NOW there IS a recycling destination for the fishing line with the Angler’s NLRS
+NOW there IS a recycling destination for the fishing line with the ANLRS

 Recycling is part of all our daily lives and the benefits of preventing line ending up in landfill or being incinerated are obvious.
 As anglers, we treasure the environments that we fish in and the wildlife found around them, so line recycling demonstrates the

 responsibility of the angling community towards the issue of unwanted or lost line to the public.

 HOW DID THE SCHEME START?

 The original scheme was the first line recycling project of its kind in the UK, founded in 2016 by a volunteer lead organisation, Local Independent Sea Anglers (LISA) and involved a few tackle shops in Sussex.
 LISA, working in conjunction with Global Ghost Gear Initiative, had identified a viable route for fishing line to be recycled.
 After the positive success of the local collections, it became apparent that anglers, far and wide, along with the tackle industry were keen to get involved.

 To develop the scheme further it was decided that a clear 'national identity' which covered all angling disciplines, was needed and the scheme slogan of “Something the whole of angling can agree on” was born.
 LISA members launched the Anglers

 National Line Recycling Scheme (ANLRS) in early 2018.
 It remains a scheme which is run on the same, purely voluntary basis.
 Funding for the scheme is via donations from anglers, tackle shops, fisheries, tackle manufacturers and other interested